 - Seeker of the Spurned

-If you see any of these names pop up in the invasion notification, there isn’t a whole lot you can do.
-The only option you have is to die by either by the invader or by some other hazard.
+If you see any of these names pop up in the invasion notification, there isn’t much you can do.
+The only option is to die by the invader or some other hazard.

 The good news is that you can collect your souls afterward.
-The bad news is that you can get invaded by NPC’s any time you are embered.
+The bad news is that NPCs can invade you whenever you are embered.
 The most vulnerable time for you is entering a new world immediately after killing a boss.

-To prevent this, you could always jump off a cliff right after the boss fight.
-There really isn’t much of a point to doing this though, because killing those NPC’s is part of the game.
+You could jump off a cliff right after the boss fights to prevent this.
+However, there isn’t much of a point to doing this because killing those NPCs is part of the game.
 You won’t experience everything Dark Souls III has to offer by avoiding them.

 Why do you get invaded?

 Dark Souls has always been mainly about the PVE experience.
-Many players argue that the PVP is equally important, but personally I have more fun with the single player experience.
+Many players argue that the PVP is equally important, but I have more fun with the single-player experience.

-There is one thing I can’t deny about PVE, and that is that summoning a friendly phantom makes the game immensely easier.
+One thing I can’t deny about PVE is that summoning a friendly phantom makes the game immensely easier.
 With just one extra phantom, you can easily annihilate any enemy and boss in the game way easier than on a solo run.

 For each friendly phantom you summon, there is a greater chance of a hostile phantom invading your world.
-This acts as a check and balance to prevent players from blowing through the game with ease.
+This acts as a check and balance to prevent players from easily blowing through the game.

 Don’t play co-op

-This may be annoying to some players, but it’s unfortunately the case.
-You can get invaded at any time during co-op, and are more likely to be invaded.
+This may annoy some players, but it’s, unfortunately, the case.
+You can get invaded at any time during co-op and are more likely to be invaded.

-There is a really long and complicated way to somewhat avoid high level invasions, but they require some long and tiresome methods.
-They require things such as leveling your character to a high Soul Level without leveling your weapons, or vice-versa.
+There is a long and complicated way to avoid high-level invasions somewhat, but they require some long and tiresome methods.
+They require leveling your character to a high Soul Level without leveling your weapons or vice-versa.

-Doing one of these allows you to co-op while making sure high levels can’t come in and destroy you.
-In the case of most players, that huge amount of effort really isn’t worth it.
+Doing one of these allows you to co-op while ensuring high levels can’t come in and destroy you.
+For most players, that huge amount of effort isn’t worth it.
 Take on the invader with your buddy and have some fun with it.

-The price you pay with playing offline is no co-op and no player messages.
-Messages left on the ground have always been an icon of the souls series, and offline mode may make you miss out on some important secrets and items.
+The price you pay for playing offline is no co-op and no player messages.
+Messages left on the ground have always been an icon of the Souls series, and offline mode may make you miss out on some important secrets and items.

 Some people argue that new players should always play offline for their first playthrough, as bloodstains and messages can ruin the fun of exploration.
-For me personally, I think they are part of the reason that Dark Souls is such a fun series.
+I think they are part of the reason that Dark Souls is such a fun series.